 This conversation features Senior Solution Architect Hari Krishnan and Platform (WCS) Lead Swathi Shetty.
-Reflecting on their journeys at Metyis, they share how they helped building teams, transitioning from legacy systems, and driving stability and optimisation.
+Reflecting on their journeys at Metyis, they share how they helped build teams, transition from legacy systems for one of our clients, and drive stability and optimisation.
 From improving application performance and reducing costs, to fostering a culture of ownership and collaboration, Hari and Swathi give some insights into the evolving partnership model and provide valuable advice for professionals navigating technology and delivery roles.

 "I'm Hari, based in Bangalore, India.
-I was one of the early joiners in the technology team at Metyis—specifically, the third tech employee hired.
-I joined in December 2020 and will complete five years this December.
+I was one of the early joiners in the technology team at Metyis.
 Currently, I work as a Senior Solution Architect.
 Since I joined, I’ve been deeply involved in building our team and shaping the project.
 I contributed to sourcing, screening, and interviewing candidates.
 It’s been a fun and rewarding journey so far."

 Growth and experimentation